fjvallarino/monomer/tasks.md

     - Add new request types (drag started, drag stopped, drag cancelled)
     - Add new events (drag hover)
     - SDL supports Drag and Drop integration with OS
-  - Look for opportunities to reduce code duplication (CompositeWidget and BaseContainer)
-  - Check if using [lifted-async](https://github.com/maoe/lifted-async) is worth it
-  - Implement SDL_Surface + Cairo backend
-    - Can we cache some drawing operations?